 Types of meningoencephalitis and the dog breeds most commonly affected by them.

-There are also certain types of meningoencephalitis are more breed specific and they include:
+Certain types of meningoencephalitis are more breed-specific, and they include:

 Causes of meningoencephalitis